 While holding the bread, cracker, or cookie with one hand, spread or frost using a blunt knife or spreader with the other hand.

 Tracing Around Stencils

 Buy sets of stencils or make your own cut from cardboard or poster board.

-Your child holds the stencil on the paper with one hand and traces around it using a pencil or crayon with the other hand.
+Children hold the stencil on the paper with one hand and trace around it using a pencil or crayon with the other hand.

 Use a toy broom in one hand and a dustpan in the other to help clean up after an art activity.